stsievert/dask-ml/docs/source/hyper-parameter-search.rst

-Computation
-^^^^^^^^^^^
+Adaptive algorithms
+^^^^^^^^^^^^^^^^^^^

-We implement a state-of-the-art algorithm to choose hyperparameters in :class:`dask_ml.model_selection.HyperbandCV` [1]_.
+Hyperband is a state-of-the-art algorithm to choose hyperparameters [1]_ [2]_ that is implemented in Dask-ML.
 The goal of hyperparameter selection is to find the best or highest-scoring set of hyperparameters for a particular model.
-If we want to achieve that goal with as little computation as possible, it makes sense to spend time on high-performing models and not waste computation on low performing models.
+If the goal is to find the best scoring hyperparameters with as little computation as possible, it makes sense to spend time on high-performing models and not waste computation on low performing models.
+This is especially an issue when a lots of hyperparameters are to be search over, or when models take a while to train.
+The adaptive approach requires that a partial evaluation of the model (i.e., that the model implements ``partial_fit``).

 Hyperband only requires `one` input, some computational budget.
-Notably, it does not require a tradeoff between "train many parameters for a short time" or "train few parameters for a long time" like :class:`dask_ml.model_selection.RandomizedSearchCV`.
-With this input, Hyperband has guarantees on finding close to the best set of parameters possible given this computational input.*
+Notably, it does not require a tradeoff between "train many parameters for a short time" or "train few parameters for a long time" like mentioned in the docs :class:`dask_ml.model_selection.RandomizedSearchCV` for ``n_iter``.
+With this input, Hyperband has guarantees on finding close to the best set of parameters possible given this computational input.* The theory behind this claim is very general and only requires two small assumptions.

-:class:`dask_ml.model_selection.HyperbandCV` also implements the asynchronous variant of Hyperband [2]_, which is well suited for the very parallel architectures Dask enables.
-The goal of this variant is to find the best set of parameters in the shortest time as possible, not as little computation as possible.
-It does this by not waiting for `every` model to finish before deciding to perform more computation on particular models.
+The synchronous and asynchronous version of Hyperband are both implemented.
+The asynchronous variant is best suited for the very parallel architectures that Dask provides.

+.. autosummary:: dask_ml.model_selection.HyperbandCV

 ..
 [1] "Hyperband: A novel bandit-based approach to hyperparameter
        optimization", 2016 by L. Li, K. Jamieson, G. DeSalvo, A.